 - Pre-complaint consultations and informal resolution activities.

-- Time Limit: A written complaint should be filed as soon as possible from the date of the occurrence of the alleged violation, in most cases this will be within thirty (30) calendar days.
+- Time Limit: A written complaint should be filed as soon as possible from the date of the occurrence of the alleged violation, which in most cases will be within thirty (30) calendar days.
 Failure to file a complaint in a timely manner may limit the University's ability to thoroughly investigate the allegations.

-- Complaint Evaluation: A formal investigation will be initiated if a complaint is complete, and within the scope of this policy and articulates sufficient specific facts, which, if determined to be true, would support a finding that this policy was violated.
+- Complaint Evaluation: A formal investigation will be initiated if a complaint is complete, within the scope of this policy and articulates sufficient specific facts, which, if determined to be true, would support a finding that this policy was violated.
 The University may not proceed with a complaint investigation under a variety of circumstances, for instance:

 - a complaint fails to describe in sufficient detail the conduct that is the basis of the complaint;